An exceptional natural environment

 of St Michael, perched dramatically atop a rocky pinnacle, and the

 medieval cathedral, one of the great starting points on the historic

 pilgrimage route to Santiago de Compostella.
+A Unesco world heritage site.
 The city, famous for its

 lace, has an attractive old quarter with narrow streets where craftsmen

 and artists ply their wares.

 its peace and quiet and its beautiful location.

 d'Allier (3 km) has a

 store opened in 2014 to replace the old bakery.